avivharuzi/mwc-browser/packages/mwc-browser/README.md

 channel.numberOfConnections; // The number of current connections that connected to the same channel.
 ```

-Send message to other channels or to your self.
+Send message to other connections or to your self.

 ```ts
 import { mwcBrowser } from 'mwc-browser';